MaikoTan/nixos-config/README.md

 ```

 - If you are not using first-time installation, run the following command to switch to the new configuration.
+    - If you encounter network issues, you may also need to configure the substituters, e.g. `--option substituters "https://mirrors.tuna.tsinghua.edu.cn/nix-channels/store https://cache.nixos.org/"`.

 ```bash
 nixos-rebuild switch --option experimental-features 'nix-command flakes' --flake ".#<hostname>"